Appetizers and Tapas

 Not for the faint of heart or those seeking low-cal-vegetarian holiday options, these Armadillo Eggs are certain to be a hit with your Thanksgiving crowd, especially if they are perched in front of the TV watching the big game with a cold beer in hand!
 Ingredients: 8 large jalapeño peppers, cut in half lengthwise, seeds […]

-Pair tapas with an excellent bottle of Rioja Wine and you’ve got a #MatchMadeInHeaven!
 I am a big fan of tapas and small plates.
 One of my favorite memories of visiting Spain was the incredible bites served in the Spanish bars along with great wines by the glass.
-Tapas are basically snacks, appetizers or canapés, where […]
+Tapas are basically snacks, appetizers or canapés, where just one can satisfy or several can become a flavor fest and a […]

 Weissbier Cheese from Castello has a smooth consistency, nice and soft with a buttery flavor and hints of nutty sweetness, as well as a faint taste of beer leaving a tangy finish.
 It is a terrific melting cheese, and is perfect for sandwiches or atop French Onion Soup.
 Its rind is brushed with Weissbeir, a German […]